flyntwp/flynt-vscode-snippets/README.md

 The extension adds snippets prefixed with `flynt` for the following language extensions:

-### JSON
-- ACF field templates to be used in the `fields.json` file of a component.
-- Custom post type `config.json` template.

 ### PHP
 - Commonly used code templates and scaffolding.
+- ACF field templates to be used in the `functions.php` file of a component.

 Start typing `flynt` in one of these languages to see a list of the available snippets.